Skip to content

 Marriage requirements

 Scotland allows anyone to marry regardless of nationality or residency.
-Submit a Marriage Notice to the local registrar at least 29 days before the ceremony.
-No blood tests, waiting periods, or residency requirements.
-Both civil and humanist ceremonies are legally recognized outdoors.
+Submit a Marriage Notice to the local registrar at least 29 days before the ceremony — this can be done by post from abroad.
+No blood tests, no waiting periods beyond the notice period, and no residency requirements apply.
+Both civil and humanist ceremonies are legally recognised, including those held outdoors.
+This legal flexibility makes Scotland one of the easiest places in Europe for international couples to marry.

 Venues